nirai14/nirai14/README.md

 👋 Hello World!
-I'm Niraimathi, a passionate frontend developer eager to learn and grow in the world of web development.
+I'm Niraimathi, a creative UI/UX enthusiast with a background in frontend development.

-🌟 Skills: HTML5, CSS3, JavaScript, React.js, Tailwind Css.
+🎨 I specialize in crafting clean, intuitive user interfaces using Figma and enjoy translating ideas into thoughtful, user-friendly designs.

-💼 Currently seeking opportunities to contribute and collaborate on exciting projects.
+💻 Though I began with HTML5, CSS3, Tailwind CSS, JavaScript, and React.js, my passion has evolved toward UI/UX design and building beautiful, accessible digital experiences.

-📚 I'm a quick learner and always open to new technologies and frameworks.
-Let's build amazing user experiences together!
+🚀 I'm eager to collaborate on meaningful projects where design meets function.
+Always learning, always growing—let’s create something great together!

 🔗Feel free to connect with me on :